stanfordnlp/CoreNLP/README.md

 3. Then run this command to build a jar with the latest version of the code: `cd CoreNLP/classes ; jar -cf ../stanford-corenlp.jar edu`
 4. This will create a new jar called stanford-corenlp.jar in the CoreNLP folder which contains the latest code
 5. The dependencies that work with the latest code are in CoreNLP/lib and CoreNLP/liblocal, so make sure to include those in your CLASSPATH.
-6. Also make sure to download the latest versions of the [corenlp-models](http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar), and [english-models](http://nlp.stanford.edu/software/stanford-english-corenlp-models-current.jar), and include them in your CLASSPATH.
+6. When using the latest version of the code make sure to download the latest versions of the [corenlp-models](http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar), and [english-models](http://nlp.stanford.edu/software/stanford-english-corenlp-models-current.jar), and include them in your CLASSPATH.
 If you are processing languages other than English, make sure to download the latest version of the models jar for the language you are interested in.

 #### build with Maven